The Collection of a non-acidified 24 hour urine sample

 Please follow these instructions carefully.
 Failure to do so will make it difficult for your doctor to interpret the results and you may have to do it again.

-Why do I have to collect this sample?
+Why do I need to collect this sample over 24 hours?

-Your doctor has requested the measurement of various substances in your urine.
-Because the rate of excretion of these substances into urine varies during the day, the best way to assess your excretion is to use all your urine from 24 hours.
+Your doctor needs to measure various substances found in your urine.
+The rate that these substances are excreted into urine varies during the day.
+So, the best way to assess your excretion is to test all your urine over a 24 hour period.

-What do I need to collect my sample?
+What equipment do I need to collect my sample?

 When should I collect my sample?

-If your sample is to test for 5HIAA there are some things you must stop eating (see below).
+If your sample is to test for 5HIAA there are some things you must stop eating.

 How do I collect my sample?